WARP4dot52/lambda/external_apps/README.md

 ## Try your app on an Epsilon simulator

 ### Setup

 You'll just need a C compiler (`gcc` is expected on Windows and Linux and `clang` is expected on MacOS).

-Depending on you file system :
+Depending on you system :
 - Windows :
 ```shell
 ./setup.ps1